mumerabbasi/HumanActionRecognition/README.md

 - **5 different actions** related to furniture assembly.
 - Each action sequence has **8 distinct camera views**.
-- Annotations are provided for **View 5** (using the VGG Annotator tool), which align directly with frames in other views.
+- Annotations are provided for **View 5**, which align directly with frames in other views.

 ## Spatio-Temporal Action Recognition Model